AndrewNatoli/laravel-5-simple-cms/README.md

 # Laravel 5 Simple CMS
 Laravel 5.1 content management system for starters.
+For 5.2, see the master branch.

 -----
 ##Table of Contents